Facepalm: Origins

 The term facepalm (often used on its own in the same manner as an interjection might be) means that the palm of the hand is brought to the face with fingers splayed as if grasping.

-The earliest known evidence of this word is found in records of a Usenet post now archived at Google Groups (bit.listserv.superguy) from May 15, 1996: "Christie facepalmed.
+The earliest known evidence of this word is found in records of a Usenet post from May 15, 1996: "Christie facepalmed.
 'Well, her hair was red this morning, right?
 It's blonde now.
 You figure it out.
 It appears again less than a week later, in another post archived in Google Groups: "Lee facepalmed.
 'Arrgh...

 Images of stockbrokers facepalming have been widely used in the media to convey the dismay associated with poor financial performance, and a wide variety of regrettable film, business, and political decisions have been described as "facepalms" or "facepalm moments".
 According to Oxford University Press lexicographer Susie Dent, this versatility is one of the reasons that the word has been linguistically "successful".
 It was added to the Oxford English Dictionary in August 2011.

 This gesture is not unique to humans.
 For example, a group of mandrills at Colchester Zoo adopted a similar gesture to signal their desire to avoid social interaction or be left alone.

 Internet usage

 Facepalm's meaning online expresses frustration, disappointment, embarrassment, shock, surprise or sarcasm.
 Its online use is to portray emotions and feelings that otherwise may not be easily expressed through text alone.
-The gesture finds universal appeal because of its common usage in every culture.
 The facepalm gesture is a popular Internet meme to show a user's frustration or disappointment in an article, comment, or post from another user.
 It is often also used to indicate incredulous disbelief that another could make a statement that the reader considers unusually foolish or naive.

 The gesture can be visually represented by a picture of a person doing the gesture, or it can be shown through a recreation of someone doing the gesture using symbols, such as periods, parentheses, or brackets, to form an outline of a person doing the physical gesture.
 The symbol representation of facepalm can be made in many different sizes for different purposes, such as a comment or a text message.
 Another visual use of facepalm is a facepalm emoji or emoticon that can be found on many websites such as Skype.
 These emojis are used in a similar sense to other internet uses of facepalm.